An A-Z of Edinburgh's major festivals

 D is for DRAMATIC

-Edinburgh's Festivals deliver incredible spectacle and flourish, from the glamour of the red carpet at the Edinburgh International Film Festival to the breathtaking Royal Edinburgh Military Tattoo, the fantastic open air digital performances of the Edinburgh International Festival and Edinburgh's Hogmanay's incredible Torchlight Procession when 10,000 people bearing fiery torches fill the city's streets.
+Edinburgh's Festivals deliver incredible spectacle and flourish, from the glamour of the red carpet at the Edinburgh International Film Festival to the breathtaking Royal Edinburgh Military Tattoo, the fantastic open air performances of the Edinburgh International Festival and Edinburgh's Hogmanay's incredible Torchlight Procession when 10,000 people bearing fiery torches fill the city's streets.

 E is for EXPERIMENTS